elipapa/markdown-cv/index.md

 `2018-2020`
 __MSc History and Philosophy of Science, Utrecht University__
 Graduated with Cum Laude
-Thesis: _To be a molecular scientist.
-The negotiation of epistemic and social virtues in 1970s Nature’s marketplace._
+Thesis: 'To be a molecular scientist.
+The negotiation of epistemic and social virtues in 1970s *Nature*’s marketplace.'

 `June 1661 - now`